|Lesson 7 || Printing progress statements |

 x option to see the values of variables that your code is using, but this is sometimes not enough.
 Inserting statements that print the values of your variables can determine exactly what is happening in your script.

 echo The value of num is $num, last is $last,

 This line is temporarily inserted into the code to locate a problem.

-The code prints the value of the variables num and last each time through the loop so we can see how they change as the
+The code prints the value of the variables num and last each time through the loop so we can see how they change as the loop is run.

 A Simple Implementation of a Progress Bar